hopeross/psrails-learning/README.md

 * Lesson 27 - User Signup
   * oooh custom routes is a happy!
 And easy.
 I wonder how much overhead there is in a ruby program vs say a Kotlin &
   * React program given all the Ruby magic provided
+* Lesson 28 - Edit (and delete) User Account
+  * Ruby's verb to delete an account is rather aggressive.
+"Destroy".
+I guess that's a good way to remember it is
+  * permanent.
+Spelling counts, a lot.
+But this was good information.
 *